nickspiel/csv-to-html/README.md

 ## The "csv_to_html" task

 ### Overview
-This grunt plugin provides a simple task to compile a HTML file from a data source (csv file) and a template (mustache/handlebars file).
+This grunt plugin provides a simple task to compile a series of HTML files from a data source (csv file) and a template (mustache/handlebars file).

 Why csv?
 Spreadsheets are understood by most non technical minded users who might be supplying content for a web project.